bkconrad/node-nested-object-mask/README.md

 > Like `object-mask`, but nested

 **Note:** This library contains a *rich* nested object masking implementation, and has more complicated semantics than similar libraries for flat object masking.
-If you do not specifically need the *nesting* support from this library, try `object-mask` instead.
+If you do not specifically need the *nesting* support from this library, try `object-mask` instead for a simpler mental model.

 ## Installation Instructions